smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Controlling Module(s)
-Starting in SDL 6.0 multiple modules can exist for each module type.
+Starting in SDL Core 6.0 multiple modules can exist for each module type.
 Since many modules can exist for each module type you should provide the `moduleID` to tell the HMI the specific module you wish to control.
 A new struct `moduleInfo` was created to give developers the information they need to control a specific module.
 The `moduleInfo` is a struct on the `XYZControlCapabilities` objects.
-When sending remote control RPCs in SDL 6.0 the `moudleID` should be provided to control the desired module.
+When sending remote control RPCs to a 6.0+ SDL Core, the `moduleID` should be provided to control the desired module.
 If no `moduleID` is set, the HMI will use the default module of that module type.

-Controlling a module is seat-based, depending on what seat you are sitting in you may or not be able to control certain modules.
-For example, only the person sitting in a specific seat can control that seat.
-Some modules allow multiple users to access and some only allow one at a time.
-Access to a module depends on the OEMs configuration.
+Controlling a module is seat-based.
+Depending on which seat you are sitting in you may or may not be able to control certain modules.
+For example, only the person sitting in a specific seat can control that seat module.
+Modules may also allow multiple users to access them, and some may only allow one user at a time.
+Access to a module will depend on the OEM.

-### Setting Your Seat
+### Setting The User's Seat

+!!!
+NOTE
+This section only applies when connected to SDL 6.0+ head units !!!
-The first step and before sending any set module data RPCs you should have the user select their seat.
-Seat location may affect the modules a user can control depending on the OEMs rules.
+The first step before attempting to set any module is to have the user select their seat.
+Seat location may affect which modules the user is permitted to control depending on the OEMs rules.
 The default seat location is `Driver`.
-Seat location can be updated by setting the `userLocation` property in `SDLSetGlobalProperties` and then sending a `SDLSetGlobalProperties` RPC.
+Seat location can be updated by setting the `userLocation` property in the `SDLSetGlobalProperties` RPC and sending it.

-In a real-life scenario, you may wish to show the user a map or list of all available seats.
-This example is only meant to show you how to access the data not build your UI/UX.
+In a real-life scenario, you may wish to show the user a map or list of all available seats in order to ask them where they are located.
+This example is only meant to show you how to access the available data, and not how build your UI/UX.

 An array of seats can be found in the `SDLGetSystemCapabilityResponse`s `seatLocationCapability`s `seat` array.
 Each `SeatLocation` object within the `seats` array will have a `grid` struct.
 This struct will tell you the seat placement of that particular seat.
-This information can be very useful for creating a map/list for users to select from.
+This information can be very useful for creating a map or listfor users to select from.

 The `grid` system starts with the driver seat being (0,0,0).
 A `grid` of `col`=0, `row`=0 and `level`=0 would be referring to the drivers' location.
 A `col`=2, `row`=0 and `level`=0 would be referring to the front right passenger location, assuming the car has 3 columns.
 A negative `col` or `row` means it is outside the vehicle.
 The `colspan` and `rowspan` properties tell you how many rows and columns that module or seat takes up.